How probiotics can boost your health

 “A growing body of scientific evidence suggests that you can treat and even prevent some illnesses with foods and supplements containing certain kinds of live bacteria.

-“Some digestive disease specialists are recommending them for disorders that frustrate conventional medicine, such as irritable bowel syndrome.
+“Some digestive disease specialists recommend them for disorders that frustrate conventional medicine, such as irritable bowel syndrome.
 Since the mid-1990s, clinical studies suggest that probiotic therapy can help treat several gastrointestinal ills, delay the development of allergies in children, and treat and prevent vaginal and urinary infections in women.”

 Other respected research institutions strongly recommend probiotics after a course of antibiotics.
 So why the controversy?